Tyrn/wei/the-insider-en.typ

      "We enlist anybody who agrees to serve in the army."

-     Here Bemish turned around  and noticed that two more people entered the living room attracted by the argument - the Earth envoy, Mr. Severin and the emergency committee head, Mr. Shavash.
+     Here Bemish turned around  and noticed that two more people entered the living room attracted by the argument---the Earth envoy, Mr. Severin and the emergency committee head, Mr. Shavash.

      "But  three  hundred  credits  is  four  times  less  than unemployment